roverhol/simple_major_recommender/README.md

 | 11 | `project/student_assignments/PART3_REPORT.md` | Project Part 3 — Describe your major recommender |
 | 12-15 | (not provided here) | Project 2 is planning, implementing and reporting a supervised method |

-## Quick start
+## Quick start to adapting this project to your campus and class

+Follow these steps:

-1. Use python and a terminal at the repository root (the folder that contains **`project/`**).
+1. Try the sample recommender on your system.
+Work from the repository root (the folder that contains `project/`).
+Read `project/student_assignments/TUTORIAL_content_based_major_recommender.md` for setup and folder layout.
+Install dependencies, download NLTK data as in the tutorial, then run:

-2. Install dependencies:

    ```bash
    pip install pandas nltk scipy matplotlib wordcloud selenium webdriver-manager
    ```

-3. Download NLTK data (once; see the tutorial for `nltk.download` lines).

-4. Run the pipeline from the repository root:

    ```bash
    python project/code/calculate_word_frequencies.py